workingmirror/blog/content/2017/05/2017-05-22-unbreakable-kimmy-schmidt-season-3-review.md

 Ray Liotta also gets his hand on the ball with Paulie, a dedicated gas station owner and even more dedicated boat enthusiast.
 His episode "Kimmy Pulls Off a Heist!" gives him a chance to channel shades of *Goodfellas* while Kimmy and Titus indulge in a new level of vaudevillian ridiculousness.
 It is easily the best episode of the season where this entire New York pocket universe devolves into a crime drama.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/unbreakable-kimmy-schmidt-season-3-2.jpg "Unbreakable Kimmy Schmidt - Season 3" "Unbreakable Kimmy Schmidt - Season 3" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/unbreakable-kimmy-schmidt-season-3-2.jpg "Unbreakable Kimmy Schmidt - Season 3" "Unbreakable Kimmy Schmidt - Season 3" %}

 That episode is also the greatest culmination of Jacqueline (Jane Krakowski) and her continuing endeavour to both grow beyond and embrace her Native American heritage.
 She may also be the only character that persists through her relationship for the entire season, but her story is no longer defined by it as it was with Julian.
 It's sad that this results in less David Cross as Russ Snyder, but giving Jacqueline greater agency in figuring out what she wants from her life is pretty great.